 10 Reasons Reading the Bible Makes Me More Progressive

-A study I read the other day showing that the more people read their Bible the more liberal they become demonstrates something I have found to be completely true.
+I once read a study showing that the more people read their Bible, the more liberal they become—something I have found to be completely true.

-I’ll use the term “progressive” here since that’s what I identify as.
-Looking back on my own journey out of fundamentalist thinking and into a Christianity that is life-giving instead of life-sucking for me, this trajectory of moving away from the hard right the more I read my Bible has been a daily reality.
+I’ll use the term “progressive” here since that’s how I identify.
+Looking back on my own journey out of fundamentalist thinking and into a Christianity that is life-giving instead of life-sucking, this trajectory of moving away from the hard right the more I read my Bible has been a daily reality.
 (Quick point of order: I’m not saying that reading your Bible will make you all the way left, because certainly I am not on many issues.
-The argument is simply that for those of us on the hard right, when we read our Bibles more often, it tends to move us in a leftward motion on certain issues.)
+The argument is simply that for those of us on the hard right, when we read our Bibles more often, it tends to move us in a leftward motion on some issues.)

 The question is: Why?